UC Davis Today

 “Drought, wildfire, invasive species — they are ruining this country, and they are really trying to damage this lake,” Reid said.

 Providing the scientific foundation that federal, state and local government agencies use to assess the lake’s health and guide management decisions is the annual Tahoe: State of the Lake report, prepared since 2007 by the UC Davis Tahoe Environmental Research Center and released just a few days before the summit.

-“Without an unassailable data record, we would not be discussing how best to restore Lake Tahoe,” Schladow told the crowd at this year’s summit.
+“Without an unassailable data record, we would not be discussing how best to restore Lake Tahoe,” Schladow told the crowd at the summit.
 “We would be arguing about whether it had changed at all.”

 Not so simple

-This year’s data showed that lake clarity has been stabilizing and has improved since the 1997 summit from 64 feet to 70 feet.
-It also showed the impact of climate change and drought: The lake level rose by only 6 inches during the spring snowmelt, one of the lowest increases recorded, and is likely to fall below the natural rim on Oct., 16 2014, stopping its outflow to the Truckee River.
+This year’s data showed that lake clarity has been stabilizing and has improved since the 1997 summit from 64 feet to 78 feet.
+It also showed the impact of climate change and drought: The lake level rose by only 11 inches during the spring snowmelt, which is far below normal.
+Lake Tahoe fell below the natural rim on Oct., 16 2014, stopping its outflow to the Truckee River.

 “It used to be simple at Lake Tahoe,” Schladow said.
 “It was all about controlling development and the pollution that came with it.
 That’s no longer the case; it was probably never the case.